djoven89/zentyal-aws/docs/zentyal-configuration.en.md

         As can be seen, the status of both emails is `sent`.

 At this point, the mail module should be fully functional.
 However, it is not yet secured, so it is advisable not to use it yet until at least the Mailfilter module has been configured and enabled.
-Additionally, there is another section in this project called 'hardening' where the module's security will be further increased.
+Additionally, there is another page in this project called [Hardening](https://zentyal-aws.projects.djoven.es/en/zentyal-hardening/#mail-module) where the module's security will be further increased.

-Also, note that if the server is installed in the AWS cloud provider, sending emails is not allowed by default (check the last section of the 'AWS' section).
+Also, note that if the server is installed in the AWS cloud provider, sending emails is not allowed by default (check the next to last section of the [AWS](https://zentyal-aws.projects.djoven.es/en/aws-configuration/#request-email-sending) page).

 ### Webmail Module